docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 ``` ## Fallback Values ```js let { adjective = 'happy' } = $props(); ``` > Note: Fallback values are not reactive state proxies ## Renaming Props ```js let { super: trouper = 'lights are gonna find me' } = $props(); ``` ## Rest Props ```js let { a, b, c, ...others } = $props(); ``` ## Updating Props Props update when parent values change.
 Child components can temporarily override prop values: ```svelte ``` ```svelte ``` ### Important Rules 1.
 You can reassign props but should not mutate them unless they are `$bindable` 2.
 Mutating regular objects has no effect 3.
 Mutating reactive state proxies works but triggers an `ownership_invalid_mutation` warning 4.
 Fallback values are not reactive state proxies, so mutations won't cause updates ## Type Safety ```svelte ``` Or with JSDoc: ```svelte ``` With separate type declaration: ```svelte ``` ## $props.id() Generates a unique ID for the component instance: ```svelte

-``` ## docs/svelte/02-runes/06-$bindable.md # Svelte 5 Runes: $bindable ## Basic Usage `$bindable` enables two-way data flow between parent and child components. ```svelte /// file: FancyInput.svelte ``` Parent component can bind to the value: ```svelte /// file: App.svelte
+``` ## docs/svelte/02-runes/06-$bindable.md # Svelte 5 Condensed: $bindable ## Basic Usage `$bindable` enables two-way data flow between parent and child components. ```svelte /// file: FancyInput.svelte ``` Parent component can bind to the prop: ```svelte /// file: App.svelte

 {message}

-``` ## Default Values Provide fallback values when no prop is passed: ```js /// file: FancyInput.svelte let { value = $bindable('fallback'), ...props } = $props(); ``` ## Notes - Use sparingly - props typically flow one way (parent to child) - Without `bind:` in parent, behaves like a normal prop - Allows child components to mutate parent state ## docs/svelte/02-runes/07-$inspect.md # Svelte 5 Documentation: $inspect ## Basic Usage ```svelte ``` > **Note**: `$inspect` only works during development.
+``` ## Default Values Provide fallback values when no prop is passed: ```js /// file: FancyInput.svelte let { value = $bindable('fallback'), ...props } = $props(); ``` ## Key Points - Props normally flow one-way (parent to child) - `$bindable` allows data to flow up from child to parent - Parent components can choose whether to use `bind:` or not - Use sparingly to maintain clear data flow in your app - State proxies can be mutated in child components ## docs/svelte/02-runes/07-$inspect.md # Svelte 5 Documentation: $inspect ## Basic Usage ```svelte ``` > **Note**: `$inspect` only works during development.
 In production, it becomes a no-op. ## $inspect(...).with Customize logging behavior with a callback: ```svelte ``` Quick trace shorthand: ```js $inspect(stuff).with(console.trace); ``` ## $inspect.trace(...)
-Traces reactive dependencies in development: ```svelte ``` Optional label parameter available. ## docs/svelte/02-runes/08-$host.md # $host When compiling a component as a custom element, the `$host` rune provides access to the host element. ```svelte /// file: Stepper.svelte ``` ```svelte /// file: App.svelte count -= 1} onincrement={() => count += 1} >
+Traces reactive dependencies in development: ```svelte ``` Accepts an optional label parameter. ## docs/svelte/02-runes/08-$host.md # $host When compiling a component as a custom element, the `$host` rune provides access to the host element. ```svelte /// file: Stepper.svelte ``` ```svelte /// file: App.svelte count -= 1} onincrement={() => count += 1} >

 count: {count}

-``` ## docs/svelte/03-template-syntax/01-basic-markup.md # Svelte 5 Basic Markup ## Tags ```svelte
+``` ## docs/svelte/03-template-syntax/01-basic-markup.md # Basic Markup in Svelte 5 ## Tags ```svelte

 ``` - Lowercase tags (`